 The Spark Cash Select Card and the Spark Cash card both offer cash back rewards – the Select offers 1.5% back on all purchases, while the regular Spark Cash offers 2% cash back on all purchases.
 Both offer additional cash bonuses as well, with the Spark Cash Select giving a one-time $200 cash bonus once you spend $3,000 within three months of approval and the regular Spark Cash card giving a one‐time $500 cash bonus for spending $4,500 within three months of approval for the card.

-The Spark Cash Select card has no annual fee and carries an APR of 13.24% - 21.24% (Variable), in addition to offering introductory 0% on purchases.
-The Spark Cash card – which offers greater rewards – comes with an annual fee ($0 intro for first year; $59 after that) and an APR of 17.24% (Variable), with no introductory period.
+The Spark Cash Select card has no annual fee and carries an APR of 13.49% - 21.49% (Variable), in addition to offering 0% on purchases during introductory period.
+The Spark Cash card – which offers greater rewards – comes with an annual fee ($0 intro for first year; $59 after that) and the APR of 17.49% (Variable), with no introductory period.
 Again, there is no expiration and no limit on rewards.

 When Sparks Fly: the Spark Miles cards